Quanscient.allsolve: Reducing Multiphysics Simulation Times from Days to Coffee Breaks

 The good thing about being all first-time founders is that we don’t have experience with the easy times in startup life, so we put a lot of systematic effort into building Quanscient.
 Luckily, the fundraising process with Maki.vc went pretty smoothly for our latest funding round: they’re specialists and grasped from the start what we’re doing.

-Deep tech funds typically have people that are familiar with multiphysics simulations, and you can discuss with them on a technical level.
+Deep tech funds typically have people who are familiar with multiphysics simulations, and you can discuss with them on a technical level.
 With generalist funds, it’s more tricky as you need to explain a lot of the fundamentals.
 And it’s hard to explain those in an elevator pitch.
 We talked a lot to investors, but focusing on deep tech investors with awareness of the use cases we’re addressing worked rather well.
 We will start fundraising again at the end of 2023.